Cross-Modal Graph with Meta Concepts for Video Captioning: Experiments

 \textbf{Effectiveness of scene graph.} We compare the performance of video-level graphs (VG) without and with predicate information, which corresponds to VG (no rel) and VG respectively.
 In VG (no rel), which is similar with the setting in \cite{pan2020spatio,zhang2020object}, we only connect object nodes together without using predicate relationships.
 We observe that with predicates, our model can gain better results.
 We incrementally add frame-level graphs (FG) and VG on the baseline (BL) respectively, which can be seen both types of graphs boost baseline performance.
 VG give better scores regarding BLEU@4 and CIDEr, showing that graphs with more informative connections can output better representations.
 On the whole, we can see that each proposed module gives positive effects to our model by improving captioning performance, and they can work collaboratively with other modules to output overall boosted results.

 \textbf{Evaluation of weakly-supervised meta concept learning.} In Table \ref{table:weakly}, we show the efficacy of our proposed cross-modal alignment (CA) for weakly-supervised meta concept learning.
+In Table \ref{table:ablation_l}, we show the ablation study on $\lambda$.
 It is hard to evaluate the quality for learned cross-modal meta concepts directly, as we do not have any ground truth.
 Hence we choose to evaluate the model caption generation performance, since the sequence is produced based on localized meta concepts, such that the generation results can reflect the quality of learned cross-modal meta concepts to some extent.
-It can be observed that CA can help improve captioning performance on both MSR-VTT and MSVD datasets.
+It can be observed that CA can help improve captioning performance on both MSR-VTT and MSVD datasets, and setting $\lambda=0.5$ gives the best results.